What is the difference between a birth defect and a birth injury?

-Birth defects and birth injuries have one overarching commonality: the ability to dramatically affect the overall health, well-being and quality of life in a newborn infant.
+Birth defects and birth injuries have one overarching commonality: the ability to dramatically affect the overall health, well-being, and quality of life in a newborn infant.
 Despite having that in common, there are stark differences between the two that should be distinguished.
-Not only for knowledge and understanding, but in the event such an injury or defect was caused by the medical negligence of a doctor or medical care physician.Birth Defects
+You should know the difference not only for your own knowledge and understanding, but in the event such an injury or defect was caused by the medical negligence of a doctor or medical care physician.Birth Defects

-Birth defects are more or less a product a nature.
+Birth defects are more or less a product of nature.
 Even without any negligent medical care, there is a possibility that an infant may be born with a birth defect.
-A birth defect is a physical or biochemical abnormality that may be caused by the infants overall environment, or inherited from parents.
+Thus, when we talk about a birth defect, we are discussing a physical or biochemical abnormality that may be caused by the infant's overall environment, or inherited from parents.

 Typically, birth defects occur during the developmental stages of pregnancy.
 One-third of all babies born in the United States suffer from some form of birth defect.Birth Injuries

 A birth injury differs from a birth defect in many ways.
-Many birth injuries are caused by asphyxia, which is a condition that arises when the flow of oxygen to the brain is cut off.
-The stoppage of oxygen to the brain can cause unconsciousness, severe brain damage and even death.
+Many birth injuries are caused by asphyxia, a condition that arises when the flow of oxygen to the brain is cut off.
+The stoppage of oxygen to the brain can cause unconsciousness, severe brain damage, and even death.
 Some common injuries associated with birth include, but are not limited to:

 - Cerebral Palsy